Fellowships Community events for Fall 2018:

 - “capacity to respond in pedagogically productive ways to the learning needs of students from diverse backgrounds”

 - “sustained personal engagement with communities that are underrepresented in the academy and ability to bring this asset to learning, teaching, and scholarship at the college or university level”

 - “likelihood of using the diversity of human experience as an educational resource in teaching and scholarship”

-- Membership in a racial or ethnic group historically underrepresented among USA professors (Alaska Native, Black, Mexican American, Native American, Native Pacific Islander, Puerto Rican)
+- If applicable, your membership in a racial or ethnic group historically underrepresented among USA professors (Alaska Native, Black, Mexican American, Native American, Native Pacific Islander, Puerto Rican)

-- Additional context about your unique perspective (e.g., membership in another underrepresented group, first generation college student or advanced degree student)
+- Additional context about your unique perspective (e.g., membership in another underrepresented group, first generation college student, first generation advanced degree student)

-- Other goals, employment, activities demonstrating commitment to inclusive teaching and diversity
+- Other goals, employment, or activities demonstrating commitment to inclusive teaching and diversity

 - Required topics include your:

 - BOTH Predoctoral & Dissertation Fellowships: Statement of Previous Research and Scholarly Productivity (3 pages, double-spaced) with list of publications and presentations (included in page limit, can be single-spaced)